GorillaStack/auto-tag/README.md

 --custom-tags '{"AutoTag_ManagedBy": "Site Reliability Engineering"}'
 ```

-Create the infrastructure with an additional event-based custom tag, any key in the CloudTrail event
-is valid to use but it will be applied globally across all of the [supported AWS resources](#supported-resource-types).
+Create the infrastructure with an additional event-based custom tag, any key in the CloudTrail event is valid to use and it will be applied globally across all of the [supported AWS resources](#supported-resource-types) unless the field does not exist in the CloudTrail event.

 ```bash
 ./deploy_autotag.sh -r us-west-2 -s3bu my-autotag-bucket create \
 --custom-tags '{"AutoTag_UserIdentityType": "$event.userIdentity.type"}'
 ```

-Interpolation with text in the value is supported and more than one field from the event can be rendered in a single tag's value.
+Interpolation with text in the value is supported and more than one field from the event can be rendered in a single tag value.

 ```bash
 ./deploy_autotag.sh -r us-west-2 -s3bu my-autotag-bucket create \